oysteinsolvang/redstar/README.md

-Data on aircraft activity published bythe MoD of the Russian Federation in Krasnaya Zvezda
+Data on aircraft activity published by the MoD of the Russian Federation in Krasnaya Zvezda.